RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 ![Pokémon review](/assets/pokemon-review.jpg){: width="512" }

 Game guides are good models of games.
-In 2023 game guides are built collaboratively using wikis like [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
+In 2023 game guides have come a long way, and are now built collaboratively using wikis like [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
 A game wiki is an _excellent_ model of a game.
 Given a game wiki we should be able to recreate the corresponding game a reasonable level of fidelity.

 ![Bulbapedia](/assets/bulbapedia.png){: width="512" }

-In a normal year this is where the thought experiment would end.
-2024 is not a normal year.
+In a normal year this is where the thought experiment would end, but 2024 is not a normal year.
 With the recent advances in GenAI we now have access to capabilities that were once the reserve of science fiction.
 Using [text as the universal interface](https://scale.com/blog/text-universal-interface) we can create text, art, audio and code from raw compute.
 With this technology we could mechanically create a game from just its model.
-We can put the Pokémon Yellow wiki in and get a Pokémon Yellow game out.
+This ceases to be just a thought experiment: we build a system that takes the Pokémon Yellow wiki in and pushes a Pokémon Yellow game out.

 Why is this interesting?
-Suppose we wanted a new version of Pokémon Yellow with a new Pokémon creature.
-We don't need to change the source code, we just need to edit the wiki and then press the "remake game" button.
+Suppose we want a new version of Pokémon Yellow with a new Pokémon creature.
+We don't need to change the game's source code, we just need to edit the wiki and then press the "remake game" button.
 Modding a game becomes as simple as editing the wiki.
 Creating a game becomes as simple as writing its wiki.

-Tech isn't yet advanced enough to make games like this in the general case, but the seed is there for the future.
-However, I believe that today we are actually already capable of doing this in a restricted environment.
-I think mechanically create a Gameboy-era Pokémon game from a model by using a static game engine and dynamically creating the areas, enemies, items etc. from the wiki.
+Despite the GenAI revolution our capabilities aren't yet advanced enough to do this in the general case.
+However, I believe that today we are already capable of doing this in a restricted environment.
+I think we could mechanically create a Game Boy era Pokémon game from a model by using a static game engine and dynamically creating the areas, enemies, items etc. from the wiki.
 It's not easy, but I think it's possible.

 This is what I'm hacking on right now: a wiki that makes games.
-Check out [langengine.com](https://www.langengine.com) to join the waitlist.
+Check out [langengine.com](https://www.langengine.com/waitlist) to join the waitlist.

 ![Langengine screenshot](/assets/langengine-peek.png){: width="512" }